 What does John enjoy about teaching archery?

 "I like seeing the people I work with reach their goals.
 I'm a real believer in solid fundamentals.
-I remember when I was learning how to shoot I had no help and got really frustrated.
+I remember when I was learning how to shoot, I had no help and got really frustrated.
 I want to remove that frustration so my students and the sport can continue to grow."

 What is the typical process for working with a new student?

 John specifically instructs compound or recurve bow archery for target shooting, 3D shooting and hunting.
 His style is one-on-one so that the day's session can be customized to correct and develop the individual's skills.
-The bases for his coaching is developing solid shooting form, shot execution, and then building the mental game behind successful shooting.
+The basis for his coaching is developing solid shooting form, shot execution, and then building the mental game behind successful shooting.
 As well, he works with his students to properly size and tune their equipment to perform to it's best.